Last updated on September 20, 2023

 Captivating Crew | Illustration by Winona Nelson

-Myths and legends, thieves, captains, and warriors.
+Myths and legends, thieves, captains, warriors.
 Fighting the established society of their time or just seeking glory, fun, and riches, pirates are basically adventurers in a typical fantasy RPG like D&D. But what about pirates in D&D’s cousin, Magic?

-As expected, pirates also frequently go “under jolly roger” and attack other players’ ships (or life totals) and plunder their most valuable Treasures.
+As expected, pirates also frequently go “under jolly roger” and attack other players’ ships (or life totals) and plunder their most valuable Treasure.
 Today I’m going to analyze the pirates of Magic to decide whether there’re worthy to be in your decks or are lame and not worth your time.

 Well, what are you waiting for?
 Grab your hats and let’s get sailing!

 Zara, Renegade Recruiter | Illustration by Chris Rallis